storefront-x/storefront-x/docs/getting-started/how-it-works.md

 }
 ```

-Now we want to create extension that adds another computed to it.
+Now we want to create an extension that adds another computed to it.

 ```js
 // mixins/SomeMixin.ext.js